-Subsequent events have been evaluated through June 6, 2024, which is the date the consolidated financial statements were available to be issued.
-There were no events that met the criteria for recognition or disclosure in the consolidated financial statements other than those disclosed in Notes 9 and 10.
+Subsequent events have been evaluated through May 21, 2025, which is the date the consolidated financial statements were available to be issued.
+There were no events that met the criteria for disclosure in the consolidated financial statements.

 3. PROPERTY AND EQUIPMENT